COMBINE-lab/minnow/README.md

 ```
+The above process are required to be executed sequencially,

+### -OR-

-The above process are required to be executed sequencially, for ease of use we uploaded the de-Bruijn graph and reference transcripts are uploaded in zenodo.
+for ease of use we uploaded the de-Bruijn graph and reference transcripts are uploaded in zenodo.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2556439.svg)](https://doi.org/10.5281/zenodo.2556439)